As a project adds more features, the application_controller.rb file tends to

 from specified action methods.

-, Pundit also adds verify_policy_scoped
+Like verify_authorized, Pundit also adds verify_policy_scoped to our

 controller.
-It tracks and makes sure that policy_scope
+It tracks and makes sure that policy_scope is used in the

 specified actions.
 This is mostly useful for controller actions like index